myfsuhail/stock_market_automation/snowflake_to_dbt_examples.md

 ### Output

-**NOTICE: The Output of the Converter aligns with the design hints provided by the developer.**
+**Notice: The Output of the Converter aligns with the design hints provided by the developer.**

 ```sql